miguelmikkey/discordjs-bot-template/README.md

 ### 3. Set up environment variables:

-Rename `example.env` to `.env` file in the root directory of the project and add your configuration settings:
+Rename `.env.example` to `.env` file in the root directory of the project and add your configuration settings:

 ```.env
 # General variables